plexus/assetlog/README.md

 heroku run npm run migrate
 ```

 - Now you need to set the necessary environment variables, these are the ones that are listed in the `.env` file.
-You can do this one, e.g.
+You can do this either one by one, e.g.

 ```
 heroku config:set ADOBE_APPLICATION_ID=123